Introduction to Tilicho lake and Thoranga-la Pass Trekking

 Payment:

-Please Deposit by wire Transfer to Team Himalaya (P) Ltd and post it to the address below:
+Please deposit by wire Transfer to Team Himalaya (P) Ltd and post it to the address below:

 Company Address: Team Himalaya (P) Ltd